 From little acorns…The Penneys story

 Every retail giant has to start somewhere.
-And the Primark we all know and love today, the retailer with 320 stores around the world, began as Penneys: a single store on Mary Street in Dublin city centre back in 1969.
+And the Primark we all know and love today, the retailer with over 370 stores around the world, began as Penneys: a single store on Mary Street in Dublin city centre back in 1969.

 Penneys is still a household name in Ireland, building its success by offering customers up-to-the-minute fashions at value-for-money prices.
 Barely a day passes when people don’t boast about where they got their shirt or trousers: “Penneys, just €11,” they’ll say.
 Today, Penneys employs thousands of people at its Irish stores – and in the eyes of many Dubliners, Primark will always be Penneys.

 He got a signal that things were picking up for Penneys when a busker stood outside the store.
 “Buskers don’t stand outside empty stores,” he said, knowing that meant footfall.

 The Mary Street store was opened by Dublin-born retailer Arthur Ryan on behalf of the Weston family, which had been in the retail business for years.
 Ryan had previously worked for Dunnes Stores and he was hired by Garfield Weston to set up a discount clothing chain.